zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 * HW RAID - If there are a large number of drives in a server and drive failure tolerance is required per server, enable HW RAID \(if available\) and give the block device from a HW RAID volume for Portworx to manage.
 * Portworx classifies drive media into different performance levels and groups them in separate pools for volume data.
 These levels are called `io_priority` \(or `priority_io` in kubernetes px spec\) and they offer the levels `high`, `medium` and `low`
 * The `priority_io` of a pool is determined automatically by Portworx.
-If the intention is to run low latency transactional workloads like databases on Portworx, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
+If the intention is to run low latency transactional workloads like databases on Portworx, then {{<companyName>}} recommends having NVMe or other SAS/SATA SSDs in the system.
 Pool priority can be managed as documented [here](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/maintenance-mode)

 **Working with drives with AWS Auto scaling group**